SamArdrey/SwimminWithTheFishes/README.md

 ## Functionality and MVP

-  In Fish in the Sea, users will be able to:
+  In Swimmin with the Fishes, users will be able to:
     * [] Filter results in any order they choose
     * [] Unfilter results in any order they choose
     * [] Reset their results without refreshing the page